 How to work with separate individual and team accounts

-The separation between individual and team accounts in an Evernote Teams account provides you with two contexts to work in.
+The separation between individual accounts and team accounts provides you with two areas of focus to work in.

 This separation helps businesses and teams by:

 - Allowing users stay more focused on one context at a time, while making it easy to switch between the two.

 - Decreasing the chance of individual notes unexpectedly appearing in a team notebook or during a team presentation.

 - Giving teams access to all business-related notes you and others have created, even if someone leaves the team.

 Tips for working effectively in two separate accounts

 For some, this may require adjustments to the way you and your teams work in Evernote.
 Here are a couple of tips:

 Think of notes as either ‘individual’ or ‘team’ from the start